grro/pi_display_webthing/README.md

     "lower_layer_text_ttl": -1
 }
 ```
-Here, the text *NAS error!* will be displayed.
+Here, the text *Hello\n\rraspi* will be displayed.
 The text of the middle layer *uploaded: 41* will be covered by the upper layer.
 If the text of the upper layer will be cleaned, the displayed text is *uploaded: 41*.
 By setting the ttl of the layer, the text of the layer will be disappear after expiration of the ttl.
 Value -1 means that ttl is deactivated.